hardin47/website/Math154/Notes/10-misc.md

 #### Character classes {-}

-Character classes allows to -- surprise! -- specify entire classes of characters, such as numbers, letters, etc. There are two flavors of character classes, one uses `[:` and `:]` around a predefined name inside square brackets and the other uses `\` and a special character.
+Character classes allow specifying entire classes of characters, such as numbers, letters, etc. There are two flavors of character classes, one uses `[:` and `:]` around a predefined name inside square brackets and the other uses `\` and a special character.
 They are sometimes interchangeable.

   * `[:digit:]` or `\d`: digits, 0 1 2 3 4 5 6 7 8 9, equivalent to `[0-9]`.
   * `\D`: non-digits, equivalent to `[^0-9]`.